tomzig16/adbepy/README.md

-# Welcome to ADBEpy repository.
+# Welcome to ADB Extension repository.

-## What is ADBEpy
+## What is ADBE

-ADBEpy is simply a tool which helps in development and testing with lots of devices.
+ADB Extension or ADBEpy is simply a tool which helps in development and testing with lots of devices.
 With this tool you can run different commands on one, specific group or all devices at once.

 ## Prerequisites and installation